conduktor/conduktor-docs/docs/gateway/configuration/gateway_security.md

 Gateway enables you to adapt the security protocol to your liking.

-For example, you may want to add `SSL` on top on a `SASL_PLAINTEXT` Kafka.
+For example, you may want to encrypt on top on a `SASL_PLAINTEXT` Kafka.
 Compare the Gateway security protocol to the Kafka security protocol.

 ```yaml
 conduktor-gateway: